 Municipalities in Ontario have the legal authority to require gasoline retailers to put warning labels on gas pumps similar to those found on cigarette packages.
 Municipalities are able to do this under the authority of their licensing powers and general health and welfare powers found in the Municipal Act.

-Please download our Report for Councillors and Staff for more information.
+Please download our Ontario Report for Councillors and Staff for more information.
 You can also check out an article written by a prominent environmental lawyer for Municipal World that explores some of the legal foundations for our by-law.

 A simple sticker?